Fortinet Firewall Live!

 In summary, a network bridge is a crucial element in modern networking, particularly for connecting and managing data flow across different network segments.

-By segmenting traffic and reducing congestion, bridging networks allow organizations to maintain efficient, scalable networks that can handle increased demands without compromising performance.
+By segmenting traffic and reducing congestion, bridging networks allows organizations to maintain efficient, scalable networks that can handle increased demands without compromising performance.

 From LAN bridges that help organize local networks to multiport bridges for complex infrastructures, bridges provide a powerful means of managing network traffic and optimizing communication across devices.